Arckimede/Python-Simulations/README.md

 This project is a physics-based simulation of a double pendulum system implemented in Python using NumPy and Matplotlib.
 It numerically solves the coupled nonlinear differential equations governing the motion of two connected pendulums using a fourth-order Runge–Kutta (RK4) integrator.
 The simulation demonstrates chaotic dynamics: even tiny changes in initial conditions lead to drastically different trajectories over time.
 In addition to real-time animation, the project includes energy analysis to observe numerical stability and integration accuracy.

 The project features:

--Numerical integration using RK4
+1. Numerical integration using RK4

--Full nonlinear equations of motion
+2. Full nonlinear equations of motion

--Real-time 2D animation
+3. Real-time 2D animation

--Total energy computation and drift analysis
+4. Total energy computation and drift analysis

--Visualization of chaotic behavior
+5. Visualization of chaotic behavior